midnightntwrk/midnight-trusted-setup/README.md

-1. Open a GitHub issue in this repository using the [Request to Participate in SRS Ceremony](https://github.com/midnightntwrk/midnight-trusted-setup/issues/new?template=request-participation.md) template to request a slot for it.
-You will be assigned a participation number `N` and will be notified via email when your turn arrives.
+1. Open a GitHub issue in this repository using the [Request to Participate in SRS Ceremony](https://github.com/midnightntwrk/midnight-trusted-setup/issues/new?template=request-participation.md) template to request a participation slot.
+You will be assigned a participation number `N` and will be notified via github when your turn arrives.

 2. On your turn, download the [LatestSRS].
 You can optionally verify its structure and `sha256sum` as explained [below](#verify-the-latest-srs).